Goal:

 QR factorization of a thin matrix .
 The matrix is square. is thin. has 0 below the diagonal.
 This is a transformation typically obtained using Householder or Givens transformations.

-QR factorization of a thin matrix. is thin and has the same size as . is upper triangular and square.
+Thin QR factorization. is thin and has the same size as . is upper triangular and square.
 This is a factorization that can be obtained using Gram-Schmidt.

 The computational strategy is similar to LU and Cholesky.